 Tips for Writing the Form 14653 Certification Personal Statement

 Here are some common tips to help you complete the form:

 Applicants Must be Non-Willful

-If you are willful, you do not qualify for the streamlined program.
-Thus, you cannot technically draft a certification of non-willfulness.
-In other words, if you are willful but very, very sorry, you are still willful, and your only option for formalized offshore disclosure is the traditional VDP.
+If you are willful, you do not qualify for the streamlined program and should try to craft a certification of non-willfulness statement.
+If you willful, then your only option for formalized offshore disclosure is the traditional VDP.

 Remember, willfulness includes:

-Yes, the certification statement asks for significant facts to substantiate your non-willfulness – which you must provide.
-But, it is not asking for you to write a novel (no matter how good or interesting your writing is).
+The certification statement asks for significant facts to substantiate your non-willfulness — but you are not tasked with writing a novel (no matter how good or interesting your story is).
 Typically, you should be able to integrate all of the necessary information for your non-willful certification within a page or so.

 Each person’s facts and circumstances are different, but typically no circumstance requires a 10-page summary.